Anatoly1010/Atomize/atomize/documentation/power_supply_functions.md

 Example: power_supply_measure('CH1') queries the voltage, current and power (optional) measured on the output terminal of the channel 1.
 ```
 The function can be called only with one argument and queries the voltage, current and power measured on the output terminal of the specified channel.
-The function returns measured values in Volts, Ampers, Watts separeted by commas.<br/>
+The function returns measured values in Volts, Amperes, Watts separated by commas.<br/>
 Stanford Research PC300 high voltage supply series has only one channel, however, it should be listed as the first argument for consistency.
-For these devices the function returns measured values in Volts and Ampers separeted by commas.<br/>
+For these devices the function returns measured values in Volts and Amperes separated by commas.<br/>
 This function is not supported by Stanford Research DC205.
 ### power_supply_preset(preset)
 ```python3